diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 </div>

 {{% notice tip %}}
-The source code of all examples described in this section is available in our <a href="#" target="_blank">DIAMBRA Agents</a> repository.
+The source code of all examples described in this section is available in our <a href="https://github.com/diambra/agents/tree/main/sheeprl" target="_blank">DIAMBRA Agents</a> repository.
 {{% /notice %}}

 ### Getting Ready